Terminal Dentition: Where Do We Draw the Line?

 Have you ever heard a patient say they have terminal dentition?
 Probably not.
-It’s a dental term made up by clinicians who ultimately decide the fate of a patient's remaining teeth based on their personal parameters, clinical experience and beliefs.
-It can be a risky decision, too, since the clinician must walk a fine line between being negligent and over-treating a patient's condition.
+Terminal dentition is a dental term made up by clinicians who ultimately decide the fate of a patient’s remaining teeth based on their personal parameters, clinical experience, and beliefs.
+It can be a risky decision, too, since the clinician must walk a fine line between being negligent and over-treating a patient’s condition.

-The fundamental aspects of concluding terminal dentition should be influenced by the patient's systemic condition, financial situation and ultimately the patient's chief complaint.
+The fundamental aspects of concluding terminal dentition should be influenced by the patient’s systemic condition, financial situation, and the patient’s chief complaint.

-So, is it even possible for clinicians to decide the extraction or preservation of a patient's teeth from just mere clinical and radiographic diagnostic evaluation?
+So, is it possible for clinicians to decide whether to extract or preserve a patient’s teeth based on clinical and radiographic diagnostic evaluation?

-A decision tree, or treatment planning algorithm, can be used to make objective decisions on what should be done with remaining teeth.
-Decision trees help identify relevant and objective markers that should influence and assist in the decision-making process.
+A decision tree, or treatment planning algorithm, can make objective decisions on what should be done with remaining teeth.
+Decision trees help identify relevant and objective markers that should influence and assist decision-making.
 This means there will be some evident, undisputable reasons why teeth should be extracted — but it also means there will be some evident, arguable reasons they shouldn’t.

 Two undisputable reasons for a full arch extraction of the remaining teeth are: